Navigate college admissions with experts who care about the whole you

 The professional staff will review your testing and notify you of the services and accommodations for which they believe you qualify.
 This may or may not be the same as the support that you received in high school.
 If the college does not provide you with the support you expect and feel that you require, make an appointment and be prepared in the following ways:

-The college office professionals will explain how to discuss your accommodation needs with your professors and will direct you to available tutoring, coaching and supplementary instruction.
+The college office professionals will explain how to discuss your accommodation needs with your professors and will direct you to available tutoring, coaching, and supplementary instruction.

 The Biggest Mistake Students Make

 You will be treated like an adult in college so no one will call or chase you down if you don’t take advantage of the services and accommodations you are offered.
-Unfortunately, many students arrive at college and want to put their learning difference or other disability in the past.
+Unfortunately, many students arrive at college and want to put their learning differences or other disability in the past.
 All too often, they realize midway through the semester that they are struggling.
 Jake is one such student.
 He was a strong enough high school student to be admitted to one of the more selective Boston universities.
 He is now attending community college after being placed on academic probation after his freshman year.
-The university that he attended will let him return after he successfully completes a few courses elsewhere.
+The university that he attended will let him return after he completes a few courses elsewhere.

 “I wanted to try to succeed in school without tutoring or using extended time,” said Jake.
 “I realized too late that I needed the extra support and that it was a big mistake to go without it.”